 However, the same term ‘programming’ has been a problem for many aspirants who are being motivated with the success stories of their mates.
 All efforts to sink codes into their skulls were futile.
 In this article, I will show you the best programming languages to learn according to the Stack Overflow Developer Survey, and also go through the best ways to learn them, become a professional and also get certified with ease!

 Java is a class-based, object-oriented general-purpose computer programming language purposely designed to have as few implementation dependencies as possible.
 It is intended a “write once, run anywhere” (WORA) prgramming language, meaning one of its advantage is that a compiled Java code can run on all platforms that supports Java without any need for recompilation.
 Are you interested in this language?
-This is the right article for you.
+FunctionX is always my choice of the century, try it out!

 C# is pronounced C-sharp, not C-hashtag for you Twitter fans.
 It is a general-purpose, object-oriented programming language.
 If you’re looking to work on Microsoft apps or Windows-based applications, C# is the recommended programming language for you.